-The staff is currently conducting an audit to assess the effectiveness of the revised NRO RAI process.
-The audit is expected to evaluate whether the revised RAI process has yielded tangible improvements to NRO's licensing process; and if the revised RAI process should be maintained, modified or eliminated.
+The staff conducted an audit to assess the effectiveness of the revised NRO RAI process.
+The audit evaluated whether the revised RAI process has yielded tangible improvements to NRO's licensing process.
+The RAI audit team found the quality of the RAIs that have gone through the revised process was generally high.